gammapy/gammapy/docs/getting-started/quickstart.rst

 .. note::

-    For Apple silicon M1 (`arm64`) architectures you also have to open the environment file and delete the `sherpa` entry, as currently there are no conda packages available.
-However you can later install `sherpa` in the environment using `python -m pip install sherpa`.
+    For gammapy versions **prior to v1.2**, if you're using Apple silicon M1 (`arm64`) architectures you have to open the environment file and delete the `sherpa` entry.
+Currently there are no conda packages available.
+You can then install `sherpa` in the environment using `python -m pip install sherpa`.